-Bending the stem in the same way as I did the second one and pressing it onto the left-hand side of the main stem.
+Bending the stem in the same way as I did the second one and pressing it onto the main stem’s left-hand side.
 I’m taping it with full-width brown tape onto the main stem.

-About 3”/8 cm from the base of the third branch, I’m cutting off the surplus wire.
+About 3”/8 cm from the third branch base, I’m cutting off the surplus wire.

-Next I’m building up the end of the stem with more brown tape.
+Next, I’m building up the stem’s end with more brown tape.
 Refer to Video at 24:24

 Then taping from the base of the third branch to the bottom of the stem to give it a smooth finish.
 Refer to Video at 24:42